Spring 2018 New International Students

 Location: Student Life Event Center (Annex I) (Map, PDF, 603KB)

-Undergraduate students should attend the International Academic Advising Session August 16, if they did not attended the New Student Orientation in June or July 2017.
-Check in starts at 8:00AM in the lobby of Cesar Chavez Student Center.
+Undergraduate students should attend the International Academic Advising Session August 18, if they did not attended the New Student Orientation in December or January.

 New students MUST attend ONE of the following document check in sessions.